N-Medvedev/XTANT-3/README.md

 ## Tables with calculated electron-phonon coupling

-The tables with the results with calculated electron-ion (electron-phonon) coupling (and electronic heat capacity) at high electronic temepratures can be found here: https://github.com/N-Medvedev/XTANT-3_coupling_data
+Two-tempreature model parameters: the tables with the results with calculated electron-ion (electron-phonon) coupling, and electronic heat capacity, at high electronic temepratures can be found here: https://github.com/N-Medvedev/XTANT-3_coupling_data

 ## How to cite